mitalix/qemu_to_pxe_rpi/Readme.md

 ```

-Create, if it doesn't exist, the `/nfs` directory mount the image
+Create, if it doesn't exist, the `/nfs` directory and mount the image

 ```4D
 [ -d /nfs ] || sudo mkdir -v /nfs